veronicamorelli/veronicamorelli/README.md

 💻: Working Student Deep Learning at Signatrix in Berlin.

-📚: Data Science Master Student at the University of Milan-Bicocca.

 👩‍🎓: I did my bachelor in Statistics and Information Management.

-🙂: I will graduate in end of March 2024
+👩‍🎓: I did my bachelor in Data Science at the University of Milan-Bicocca.

 Have a look to my paper: